olivierbenard/olivierbenard/README.md

 - As the name suggests, I am from Nice (France).
 I am living in Germany since 2020 :palm_tree:
 - I have run several marathons, wrote few fictions and non-fictions books and regularly feed my technical blog :books:
 - I enjoy giving conferences and share findings with my peers :mortar_board:
-- I wanted to be a Psychologist.
+- As a kid I wanted to be a Psychologist.
 Didn't ended-up so but at least my girlfriend is :grimacing:

 ## I am currently working on

 - Building and Monitoring ELT pipelines (Airflow)
 - Managing Data Infrastructures on Google Cloud BigQuery (Terraform)
-- Build Stream Ingestors (Python, Docker & Kubernetes)
+- Building Stream Ingestors (Python, Docker & Kubernetes)
 - Leading Workshops and Interviews

 ## My biggest challenges at the moment